 Trainees accepted in the Clinical Ethics Certificate Program will be required to complete the program within a minimum of 12 months and a maximum of three years.
 Trainees will satisfactorily complete all required courses and at least 2 elective courses prior to completion.
 Each trainee will complete a practicum and a project as defined above.
 Trainees will be measured through examinations of topics, written evaluations of faculty and mentors related to Core Skills and Knowledge of Ethics Consultation.

-Upon completion of the program, the Program Director will provide written certification to Trainee and Alumni Affairs that each trainee has successful completed the program and meets or exceeds the Core Skills and Knowledge of Ethics evaluation.
+Upon completion of the program, the Program Director will provide written certification to Research Trainee Programs that each trainee has successful completed the program and meets or exceeds the Core Skills and Knowledge of Ethics evaluation.

 The required courses are fundamental to clinical ethics and research ethics.
 A basic understanding of these elements will aid the trainees participating through the proposed project as they have to consider the community in which they serve, the means of communication for recruitment and retention, including health literacy for clinical trials with minority populations, and the design and evaluation of their work.
 The courses in Research Ethics; Ethical Issues in Public Health, Social Programs and Policies; Informed Consent; and End of Life all highlight the trainee’s ability to address minority cultural needs in the respective areas.